ShivanshShukla/LearnTech/README.md

 The backend is currently under progress.

+## 27 May 2024

+1. Quiz api started working `✔`
+2. Now i can fetch questions from the back end and display it with the options. `✔`
+3. Subject list is also working which is showing details of quizes. `✔`
+4. In progress to check the answers and display score.
+5. Save the users progress in backend

 ## 26 May 2o24

-1. completed with minor css bugs and connected major pages
+1. completed with minor css bugs and connected major pages `✔`
-2. started working on quiz api that will fetch questions from the backend and display it on the frontend.
+2. started working on quiz api that will fetch questions from the backend and display it on the frontend. `✔`

 ## 25 May 2024

 1. Completed with edit questions and display questions on the server side as of now`✔`